sebperre/efficient-inference-in-dl/utils/README.md

 # Utilities

-### generate_dirs
+### file_utils.py

-Basic Utilities for the Python Scripts
+Utilities for generating files, timing functions, etc.

 ### runbg.sh

 This code runs python scripts in the background.

-You can make it a command to everyone by moving it to /usr/bin by,
+You can make it a command to everyone by moving it to /usr/bin.
+Here is the code to do so,

 ```bash
 sudo mv utils/runbg.sh /usr/bin/runbg